The Cost to Fit a Wood Stove in Gloucestershire & Across the UK

 Stove & Flue Liner Installations – What to Expect

-The bread and butter of a stove fitter’s work is a wood-burning stove and flue liner installation.
-When fitting a stove into an existing masonry chimney, a standard installation typically includes:
+The core of a stove fitter’s work is installing a wood-burning stove into an existing masonry chimney.

 -